MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu-ga/extend/publishing-extensions.md

 [TODO] Add link to SDK EULA

 ## Preparing your extension for publishing ##
-You may want to send us your extension under development to expedite the review process, and you will need to send us your final extension package for us to approve and publish to the Windows Admin Center feed.
+Send us your extension package for the team here at Microsoft to approve and publish to the Windows Admin Center feed.
+You may want to send us your extension while still under development to expedite the review process.
 Here are the steps for preparing your extension package for review.

 ### 1. Build your extension ###
 Run "gulp build" and make sure the build is successful.